alimate/errors-spring-boot-starter/README.md

 ### Post Processing Handled Exceptions
 As a more powerful alternative to `ExceptionLogger` mechanism, there is also `WebErrorHandlerPostProcessor` interface.
-You may declare multiple action executors which implement this interface and are exposed as *Spring Bean*.
-Below is an example of more advanced logging action executor:
+You may declare multiple post processors which implement this interface and are exposed as *Spring Bean*.
+Below is an example of more advanced logging post processors:
 ```java
 @Component
 public class LoggingErrorWebErrorHandlerPostProcessor implements WebErrorHandlerPostProcessor {